Thomas' Birthday Adventures Presents

 Will You Pick Up?

-Spots are limited by the wilderness itself and Leave No Trace ethics, not a ticketing platform.
-RSVP via the Facebook event to lock in your place at the highest birthday party in Utah this June.
-Your future self — the one with the alpine tan, the trail legs, and a new inexplicable obsession with sleeping pad R-values — will be extremely grateful.
+Spots are limited by the trail itself and Leave No Trace ethics, not a ticketing platform.
+RSVP via the Facebook event to lock in your spot for this year's birthday party.
+Your future self — the one with the waterfall photos, the trail legs, and a new inexplicable obsession with sleeping pad R-values — will be extremely grateful.

 RSVP on Facebook